matt1/deno-nameserver/README.md

 absolutely zero fault tolerance since it needs to be compiled as it is actually typescript code.

 # Why?
 Why don't you use `dnsmasq` or whatever?

 This was just written for the fun of it.
-I needed a simple DNS server and I thought it would be more fun to write my own than read the docs for dnsmasq.
+I needed a simple DNS server for use with tailscale and I thought it would be more fun to write my own than read the docs for dnsmasq.